 The Accounting Officer has responsibility for ensuring that the MAT delivers good value in the use of public resources.
-The Senior Management Team understand that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.
+The Accounting Officer understands that value for money refers to the educational and wider societal outcomes achieved in return for the taxpayer resources received.